-Shah Jahan: Creator of the Taj Mahal and One of the Most Powerful Mughal Emperors
+Shah Jahan: Mughal Emperor, Creator of the Taj Mahal, Champion of Fine Cuisine

 Shah Jahan’s Family

 Shah Jahan was born as Prince Khurram on January 5, 1592 in the city of Lahore (located today in Pakistan).
 His father was Jahangir, the fourth Mughal emperor and his mother was a Hindu Rajput princess by the name of Taj Bibi Bilqis Makani.